narinder9/cool-timeline/readme.txt

 You can only create **vertical timeline** in our free version.
 But We have cool design options to create both vertical and horizontal timelines in our Pro version.

-= Do you have any support email for extra questions? = Yes, You can contact us anytime here - **contact@coolplugins.net**.
+= Do you have any support email for extra questions? = Yes, You can contact us anytime here - **[contact us](https://coolplugins.net/support/)**.
 We will try to provide an answer within 24 hours.

 = Can, I customize the plugin with Hooks? =
 Yes, You can easily customize the main elements of timeline stories using the below-mentioned hooks.